Donearm/Scientia/content/writing/Technical_Writing.md

 A great list of further tools in the technical writing field is found [here](https://www.indoition.com/online-help-authoring-tools-survey.htm#scroll-nav__1).

+##### Scalar

+Not exactly a tool as the others, but it is an handy tool to get quickly started with creating an API documentation site with an already existing Swagger/OpenAPI file.
+Open source, [scalar](https://github.com/scalar/scalar) can be used with a skeleton html file, which will load your spec file, and use CDNs to load everything else, setting up an API documentation very quickly.

 ## Good practices and procedures

 ### Developing a Doc Plan